Joe Caven

-John Brown "Joe" Caven (born 11 October 1936) is a Scottish former footballer, best known for playing with Greenock Morton and Airdrieonians in the Scottish Football League.
+John Brown "Joe" Caven (11 October 1936 – 13 August 2023) was a Scottish footballer, best known for playing with Greenock Morton and Airdrieonians in the Scottish Football League.
 He was a centre forward.

 Born in Kirkintilloch, Caven also played for Airdrie, Brighton & Hove Albion, Raith Rovers, Greenock Morton, and Stirling Albion, with a short time in South Africa playing for Addington and Germiston Callies.

 Having been given a free transfer by Raith Rovers at the end of the 1962–63 season, in July 1963, Caven signed for Inverness Caledonian, a Highland Football League club at that time, on the basis that if a Scottish League club came along for him he would be released from his contract by Inverness Caledonian.
-Within weeks after signing for Inverness Caledonian, Greenock Morton signed Joe and therefore he never appeared for Inverness Caledonian in the Highland Football League.
-Caven now lives in Nairn, near Inverness, in the North of Scotland.
+Within weeks after signing for Inverness Caledonian, Greenock Morton signed Caven and therefore he never appeared for Inverness Caledonian in the Highland Football League.
+Caven later lived in Nairn, near Inverness, in the North of Scotland.

+Caven died on 13 August 2023, at the age of 86.